Welcome to Our AAU Basketball Program!

 The AAU Basketball travel teams are devoted to developing the skills of individual players with the collective goal of team success.
 Though success cannot always be measured by wins and losses, it is expected that the coaches and players will try to be competitive in all tournaments and games.
 Though competing is one aspect of the program, CAL Sports Academy expects that all players, coaches, and CAL Sports Academy spectators demonstrate the highest level of sportsmanship always.
 It is our belief that a competitive program can be a positive experience for young people, especially when coupled with a proper perspective that promotes character development.

-FALL Team practice includes one (1) 90-minute practice per week and 1 skill development/performance training session (on Saturdays) which will be included in the overall season summer season costs.
+Summer Team practice includes one (1) 90-minute practice per week and 1 90 minute skill development/performance training session (on Saturdays or Sundays) which will be included in the overall season costs.

 While CAL Sports Academy coaches strive to give all players adequate playing time, playing time is not guaranteed on the AAU Basketball travel program.
 Level of playing time is determined by the coaching staff and is based on attendance at practice, overall performance, attitude, and the ability to comply with team rules and regulations.
 It is our belief that all members of the roster are equally important and play a vital role in the team’s success.
 Players should expect to be treated equally, but this does not guarantee that playing time is equal.

 If a parent or player is suspected or found to be recruiting CAL Sports Academy players for ANY outside/competing AAU Basketball or League Organizations within CAL Sports Academy facilities or during CAL Sports Academy AAU Basketball Games, League Games, Practices, Camps or Clinics, the player, and parents will be dismissed from the AAU Team immediately.
 No refunds will be granted.
 There are no exceptions to this policy.